-In addition to the above analysis, the alva team has applied a sentiment to each of the five airlines reviewed.
+In addition to the above analyses, the alva team has applied a sentiment to each of the five airlines reviewed.
 As shown in the image below, JetBlue was the only airline to score in the positive range.

 alva’s reputation score represents the perception of various stakeholders and market segments at any given point in time.
 The alva algo calculates sentiment scores on a scale of 1 to 10, with a score of 5.50 considered neutral.